microsoft/vsts-extension-multivalue-control/readme.md

 # Multi-value-control

-The Multi-Value Control Azure DevOps Extension enhances work item forms by enabling the selection of multiple values within a single field.
+The Azure DevOps Extension Multi-Value Control enhances work item forms by enabling the selection of multiple values within a single field.
 This functionality is ideal for scenarios requiring categorization under multiple tags.

 # Documentation

 For detailed instructions on using the Multi-value-control Azure DevOps extension, please refer to the official documentation.
-You can access the comprehensive guide by clicking [Market place](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-extensions-multivalue-control).
+You can access the comprehensive guide by clicking [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-extensions-multivalue-control).
 This resource provides step-by-step information to help you effectively utilize the Multi-value-control features within your Azure DevOps environment.

 # Support